How to Get Holiday Let Reviews & Respond to Negative Ones

 How to make the most of your reviews

 Use your best reviews to spread the word about the great experiences you’re providing.
-Share positive reviews in a Facebook, Twitter, Pinterest or Instagram post, highlight them on your homepage, in your property description or your newsletter.
+Share positive reviews in a Facebook, X or Instagram post, and highlight them on your website, in your property description or newsletter.

-You can also learn a great deal from reading the reviews your competitors receive.
-They give you an insight into what they are doing to delight their guests and any complaints from guests.
+You can learn a great deal from reading the reviews your competitors receive.
+They give you an insight into what they are doing to delight their guests and any complaints.
 Use this knowledge to both improve your business and prevent potential negative reviews.

-Even the happiest and most satisfied guests may neglect to leave a review unless you prompt them to.
+Even the happiest and most satisfied guests may forget to leave a review unless you prompt them to.
+People generally love to share their experiences, they just need a nudge.

-If you’ve received positive feedback from guests during their stay, they’ve written in your guest book in the cottage or they’ve re-booked, then don’t miss the opportunity to get a 5* from these guests.
-You already know they’ve had a brilliant time at your property and are likely to give you a good rating.
+If you’ve received positive feedback from guests during their stay, they’ve written in your guest book in the cottage or they’ve re-booked, then seize the opportunity to get a 5* from these guests.
+You already know they’ve had a brilliant time at your holiday home and are likely to give you a good rating.

-Ideally, send an automated follow-up email (via your booking software or listing site portal) thanking them for choosing you, a couple of days after your guests have departed whilst the good experience is fresh in their minds.
+Send an automated follow-up email (via your booking software or listing site portal) thanking them for choosing you, a couple of days after your guests have departed while the good experience is fresh in their minds.
 Politely ask that they leave you a review – include a link in your email so that the process is simple and quick.

-Here is an example of a follow-up email from our email templates article.
+Here is an example of a follow-up email you can use from our email templates article.

 Dear (guest name)